In homes in the United States, the water heater is the second-largest energy use.

 One of the most common water heaters is the traditional tank water heater.

-This type of water heater will hold all the hot water in the tank and eventually release it through the pipes.
+This version will hold all the hot water in the tank and eventually release it through the pipes.
 As the hot water drains out to be used, it will be replaced with colder water that will heat and store for when you need it next.

 Depending on what type of tank water heater you get, it could be powered by electricity, gas, or a hybrid version.

 They come in all shapes and sizes, so you can find one to fit into a smaller space.
-You should figure out what type of heater to get based on how big your home is and how many people live in your home.
-If you only have two people in your home, you could get away with one about 23 gallons.
+You should determine the capacity based on how big your home is and how many people live there.
+If you only have two people in your home, you could get away with about 23 gallons.

 If you have more people in your home, you’ll need one with a larger tank.

-These tank water heaters can last ten to fifteen years, but they will need routine maintenance.
+These tank water heaters can last ten to fifteen years but need routine maintenance.

 Tankless Water Heater